 - Using Business Applications

-- Creating a new Business Application
+- Add a Business Application

-- Adding or editing connectivity in a Business Application
+- Add or Edit Business Application Visualizations

-- Saving, Copying, or Deleting a Business Application
+- Save a Business Application Visualization

 - Accessing Business Applications through DOQL

 Device42 Business Applications offers a powerful way to build custom maps of business critical functions.
 Besides looking different than Affinity Groups, Business Applications are also different because they are not automatically built out based solely on discovered connections and devices.
 Business Applications can be totally designed and customized by you, and can include any and all of the resources that you identify as critical to your business!